yugabyte/yugabyte-db/docs/content/preview/develop/multi-cloud/multicloud-migration.md

             bootstrap_cdc_producer <comma_separated_source_universe_table_ids>
     ```

-1. Take the backup of the tables on the AWS universe and restore them to the GCP universe.
+1. Take a backup of the tables on the AWS universe and restore them to the GCP universe.
 See [Backup and Restore](../../../manage/backup-restore/).

 This ensures that the current data in your AWS universe is correctly copied over to the GCP universe.

 ### Set up replication

-Now that your data has been pre-populated from the AWS universe to the GCP universe, you need to set up the replication stream from the AWS to the GCP universe.
+After your data has been pre-populated from the AWS universe to the GCP universe, you need to set up the replication stream from the AWS to the GCP universe.

 {{<tip title="More Details">}}
 For detailed instructions on how to set up replication, see [Set up unidirectional replication](../../../deploy/multi-dc/async-replication/#set-up-unidirectional-replication).